What are Organic Solvents?

 Based upon the structure and the functional group, the different types of organic solvents are as explained below-

 - Aliphatics solvents– These solvents belong to the class of alkenes.
 They are said to be nonpolar in nature.
-Some of the applications of such solvents includes oil extraction, paint, dye, pharmaceuticals, in polymerization and adhesives.
+Some of the applications of such solvents include oil extraction, paint, dye, pharmaceuticals, polymerization, and adhesives.